Target-dev/midtermproject/README.md

 ## Methodology

-1.  i imported all the necessary libraries into our project.
+1. I imported all the necessary libraries into our project.

-2.  i load the dataset.
+2. I load the dataset.

-3. i checked the columns and their data types.
+3. I checked the columns and their data types.

-4.  i found the ocean_proximity column as an object.
+4. I found the ocean_proximity column as an object.

-5.  i checked for null values in our dataset. i found 207 null values in the bedrooms column.
+5. I checked for null values in our dataset. i found 207 null values in the bedrooms column.

-6.  i replaced the null bedroom values with room values.
+6. I replaced the null bedroom values with room values.
 Now there are no null values left in the dataframe.

-7.  i encoded the ocean proximity column.
+7. I encoded the ocean proximity column.

-8.  i checked the correlation heatmap for our dataframe.
+8. I checked the correlation heatmap for our dataframe.

-9.  i checked the median house value column distribution of our dataframe.
+9. I checked the median house value column distribution of our dataframe.

-10. Then splitted my data into train and test respectively 80/20 splits.
+10. I splitted my data into train and test respectively 80/20 splits.

-11. Then i trained Linear Regression, XGBoost and Catboost for our dataframe.
+11. I trained Linear Regression, XGBoost and Catboost for our dataframe.

 12. In linear regression i got 0.6298 as R2 score and 0.3058 as MAPE (Mean Absolute Percentage Error).
 Then i plotted the model for evaluation .